jwillians/opendialup/README.md

 ## Current Structure

-The "OpenDialUP" project currently has a simple setup consisting of:
+The "OpenDialUP" project currently has the following structure:

-- **1 VoIP Server running FreePBX Distro with Asterisk 19.8.0 + FreePBX 16.0.40.7**
+### VoIP Server
+- **Operating System**: Ubuntu Server 22.04.3
+- **Software**: Asterisk 18.10.0
-The purpose of this server is to act as a "phone exchange," responsible for receiving customer calls and redirecting them to the correct modem.
+- **Description**: This server acts as a "phone exchange," responsible for receiving calls from clients and directing them to the correct modem.

+### Proxy Server
+- **Operating System**: Ubuntu Server 22.04.3
+- **Software**: WebOne
+- **Description**: This server serves as a bridge between the current internet and old software, such as browsers incompatible with modern protocols.
+WebOne helps minimize errors.
+Link to the WebOne project: [WebOne GitHub](https://github.com/atauenis/webone)

+### RAS Server
-- **1 RAS Server running Windows Server 2003 with 2 Modems**
+- **Operating System**: Windows Server 2003
+- **Modems**: Motorola SM56, SmartLink SL2800
-The purpose of this server is to receive the connection from the VoIP server and provide internet access to the customer using one of the currently available modems.
+- **Description**: This server receives the connection from the VoIP server and provides internet to clients through the available modems.

-- **Linksys PAP2T ATA**
+### Linksys PAP2T ATA
-A classic Linksys PAP2T ATA is used to bridge the modems and the VoIP server.
+- **Description**: A classic Linksys PAP2T ATA is used to bridge the modems and the VoIP server.

+### Entry Numbers
-- **Entry Number Area Code (15) 3199-7790**
+- Area Code (15) 3199-7790

-- **Entry Number Area Code (31) 2012-0564**
+- Area Code (31) 2012-0564

 ## How to Connect?